-CARE Ratings' approach for rating a short term debt instrument is similar to the one followed for assessing credit risk for long term instruments.
-Though the time horizon of a short term instrument is up to one year, the time horizon for arriving at the rating normally extends beyond this period since the attempt is to arrive at ratings which do not change frequently.
+CARE Ratings' approach for rating a short-term debt instrument is similar to the one followed for assessing credit risk for long-term instruments.
+Though the time horizon of a short-term instrument is up to one year, the time horizon for arriving at the rating normally extends beyond this period since the attempt is to arrive at the ratings which do not change frequently.

-Assessing liquidity and financial flexibility of the entity gains more prominence while arriving at short term ratings apart from its basic fundamental credit analysis.
+Assessing liquidity and financial flexibility of the entity gains more prominence while arriving at the short-term ratings apart from its basic fundamental credit analysis.

-Liquidity:
+• Liquidity:

-Analyzing liquidity is crucial for arriving at the short term rating.
-This involves analyzing the cash flows, working capital management and examining the availability of any unencumbered liquid investments or unutilized lines of credit from banks.
-The entity's cash-flows are examined to assess the liquid sources for repaying short term debt.
-The assumptions underlying the cash flow projections are analyzed to make a realistic assessment of short term liquidity.
-Examination of asset-liability maturity (ALM) profile becomes important for assessing the liquidity position of companies in the financial sector.
-Please refer to CARE Ratings' criteria on Liquidity Analysis of Non-financial Sector entities on our website www.careedge.in for more insights on this aspect.
+Analysing liquidity is crucial for arriving at the short-term rating.
+This involves analysing the cash flows, working capital management, and examining the availability of any unencumbered liquid investments or unutilised committed lines of credit from banks.
+The entity's cash flows are examined to assess the liquid sources for repaying debt maturing in the short term.
+The assumptions underlying the cash flow projections are analysed to make a realistic assessment of short-term liquidity.
+Examination of asset-liability maturity (ALM) profile across various maturity buckets becomes important for assessing the liquidity position of companies in the financial sector.
+Within financial sector entities, the banks usually command superior liquidity profile attributable to better access to capital and money markets including financing options from the Reserve Bank of India (RBI), such as repo and liquidity adjustment facility.
+Please also refer to CARE Ratings' criteria on Liquidity Analysis of Non-financial Sector entities as well as the section on Liquidity Ratios under the criteria for Financial Ratios - Non-financial/ Financial/ Insurance sectors on our website www.careratings.com for more insights on this aspect.

-• Financial flexibility:
+Financial flexibility: